tarwn/lessthandot-hugo/blogs/content/posts/2012-01-09-meme-monday-what-is-the.md

 Since the first post I have blogged almost 1100 times, 678 times on the [SQL Server Code,Tips And Tricks, Perfomance Tuning][2] blog and over 400 times here on lessthandot

-Let&#8217;s hear your story, I am tagging the following people:
+Let's hear your story, I am tagging the following people:

 Ted Krueger [@onpnt][3]